 Portugal: Geographical dictionary (Dicionário corográfico do reino de Portugal) published by Agostinho Rodrigues de Andrade (click here).

-Brazil: A helpful website where you can find cities in Brazil is Cidades in the IBGE website (Instituto Brasileiro de Geografia e Estatística) (click here).
+Brazil: A helpful website where you can find cities in Brazil is the IBGE website (Instituto Brasileiro de Geografia e Estatística) (click here).
 Look under "Histórico dos Municípios".

 Another helpful online geographical resourse for research in any country is places in the world.com.
 Simply select your country of interest to begin searching place names alphabetically.

-Place names have also changed as a result of shortening, or combining two words into one.
+The names of places have also changed as a result of shortening, or combining two words into one.
 For example, a town which today is known as Vinhedo was known in early records as Rocinha.
-Another example is a place known today as Aldea Real, which a century and a half ago was known as Aldea el Rey.
+Another example is a city in Bahia, Brazil known today as Salvador, which had its name reduced from "Cidade do São Salvador da Baía de Todos os Santos".
 Using care and a little bit of creativity in the spelling and combining of words, one can usually determine the parish that is being named.
-Naturally, final confirmation can only be had by checking the parish records for that particular parish.
+Ultimately, final confirmation can only be had by checking the parish records for that particular parish.